aiuta-com/docs/docs/api/getting-started.md

     ![jwt](/media/api/credentials/jwt.png){ width=450 }

-    To be used on your implementation of the sedver side auth component
+    To be used on your implementation of [the server side auth component](./server-side-auth-component.md)

-    !!! doc "Refer to the documentation for detailed instructions on [implementing the backend component](./server-side-auth-component.md)"
-        As an example, see the sequence diagram showing how [Aiuta SDK uses the JWT flow](/sdk/about/diagrams/authentication/#__tabbed_1_1) to authenticate requests

 ## Authentication